-On Thursday, March 14, nearly 100 people joined Morris Arts at the free opening reception for the Gallery at 14 Maple’s twenty first exhibit entitled seeing the unseen.
+Catch it while you can…the Gallery at 14 Maple’s twenty first exhibit entitled seeing the unseen will come down August 22nd.
+It’s a powerful show that uses the beauty of art to heighten viewer awareness of what might otherwise be “invisible” in our world.
 The Exhibition Committee of Morris Arts and guest curator Greg Leshé selected works created by ten outstanding artists (painting, mixed media, photography, sculpture, collage, and digital art) for display at the Gallery, a distinctive space located on the 3rd floor of the LEED certified “green” building at 14 Maple Ave., Morristown.

 To see a catalogue of the exhibit, click on SEEING THE UNSEEN catalogue .